lucia15/k8-data-visualization/README.md

 If you are working on this project via Upwork, see also our [Upwork Rules of Engagement](https://github.com/filetrust/Open-Source/blob/master/upwork/rules-of-engagement.md)

+If you are newcomer, then please check [Glasswall newcomers checklist ](https://github.com/filetrust/Open-Source )

 ## Project Brief
 Objective: Consume, process, normalize and visualize GitHub Issues data